A 1-d-1 appraisal is also known as an ag exemption.

 Under 1-d appraisal, the land must have been used for this purpose at least three years and the owner must be an individual versus a corporation, partnership, agency or organization.
 The land must also be the owner’s primary source of income.

 Penalties in the form of a rollback tax, or the difference between the taxes paid under productivity appraisal and the taxes that would have been paid if the land had been put on the tax roll at market value, will be imposed if qualified land is taken out of agriculture or timber production.

 A rollback tax occurs when a land owner switches the land’s use to non-agricultural.
 These rollback taxes under 1-d-1 are based on the five tax years preceding the year of change.
 Under 1-d appraisal, the rollback extends back for three years.

 Texas law allows farmers and ranchers to use land for wildlife management and still receive the special appraisal, but the land must be qualified for agriculture use in the preceding year.
 Land under wildlife management must also meet acreage size requirements and special use qualifications.
-Read about Wildlife Exemptions here.
+Also read about Beekeeping and Wildlife Exemptions.